-When checked, any new series added to the input will automatically be included in the calculation.
+When checked, any new series added to the series list will automatically be included in the calculation.

 Use correlation (normalize input)

-The eigenvectors are calculated from the correlation matrix.
+The eigenvectors will be calculated from the correlation matrix.
 This means that the input is centered and normalized before the components are calculated.
 PCA is sensitive to the scale of the input.
-Use this setting if variables are of different units, e.g. currencies or indices.
+Use this setting if variables are of different units, e.g. currencies and indices.

-The eigenvectors are calculated from the covariance matrix.
+The eigenvectors will be calculated from the covariance matrix.
 This means that the input is only centered before the components are calculated.
-PCA is sensitive to the scale of the input.
+Remember that if you choose covariance, the input is not normalized, and the analysis will be sensitive to the scale of the input.

 Number of components

-The components are in the order of how much variance of the original data set that they capture.
-If you select “Greatest” you will get the most significant series and with “Smallest” you will get the least significant series.
+Here the number of component series is defined.
+These are the components that will be calculated and include in the output.
+This number of components cannot be greater than the number of series included in the analysis.
+The components are sorted in order of how much variance of the original data set that they capture.
+If you select “Greatest” you will get the most significant series and selecting “Smallest” will yield the least significant series.